FORTH-ModelBasedTracker/MocapNET/README.md

 ```

 Since high-framerate output is hard to examine, if you need some more time to elaborate on the output you can use the delay flag to add programmable delays between frames.
-Issuing the following will add 1 second of delay between each frame  :
+Issuing the following will add 1 second of delay after each processed frame  :

 ```
 ./WebcamJointBIN --from shuffle.webm --frames 375 --delay 1000
 ```

-Finally, as stated in the paper, MocapNET has a configurable quality/speed setting using the λ variable.
+Finally, as stated in the [paper](http://users.ics.forth.gr/~argyros/mypapers/2019_09_BMVC_mocapnet.pdf), MocapNET has a configurable quality/speed setting we call its λ variable.
 You can switch between different λ configurations using the --quality flag with possible values beeing 1.0(maximum quality), 1.5 and 2.0 (maximum framerate).
-Issuing the following will run the test at maximum framerate  :
+By default a λ=1.0 is used.
+If you wish to override this issuing the following command will run the  maximum framerate ensemble :

 ```
 ./WebcamJointBIN --from shuffle.webm --frames 375 --quality 2.0